sontungexpt/better-diagnostic-virtual-text/README.md

   - `current_line` (`integer`): Optional.
 The current line number.
 Defaults to cursor line.
   - `current_col` (`integer`): Optional.
 The current column number.
 Defaults to cursor column.
   - `recompute` (`boolean`): Optional.
 Whether to recompute diagnostics or use cached diagnostics.
 Defaults to false.
-  - `finish_soon` (`boolean|nil`): If set to true, the function will immediately return a list containing only one diagnostic with severity level 1 upon encountering such a diagnostic under the cursor.
+  - `comparator` (`function|nil`): The comparator function to sort the diagnostics.
+If not provided, the diagnostics are not sorted.
+  - `finish_soon` (`boolean|function|nil`): If true, stops processing when a severity 1 diagnostic is found under the cursor.
+If `finish_soon` is a function, it stops processing when `finish_soon()` returns true.
+When it stops immediately, it returns a list with only the found diagnostic.
+This parameter works only if `comparator` is provided or `recompute` is false.
 - **Returns**:

   - `table`: Diagnostics at the cursor position sorted by severity.
   - `integer`: Number of diagnostics at the cursor position.
   - `table`: Full list of diagnostics for the line sorted by severity.
   - `integer`: Number of diagnostics in the line sorted by severity.

+  **Note: if finish_soon == true, the list will only has one diagnostic fit the condition.**

 ### `M.fetch_top_cursor_diagnostic(bufnr, current_line, current_col, recompute)`